 Occasionally you will see taco-seasoned ground beef mentioned also.
 The same principle applies: instead of seasoning one pound of ground beef for tacos, cook several pounds and freeze the extra in one pound increments.

 The same principle of bulk cooking can be applied to onions and green peppers either individually or together.
 If your recipe calls for a sautéed onion, instead of sautéing one onion, buy a whole bag of onions, chop them all and freeze in casserole-sized servings.
 When you have these meal-sized portions of meat and vegetables, it is a cinch to throw together a quick meal late in the afternoon.

-If you are just starting Menus4Moms™, you will not have sautéed onions in your freezer.
+If you are just starting out, you will not have sautéed onions in your freezer.
 Go ahead and use this time to cook a bag of onions and/or green bell peppers so you will have them ready in your freezer.
-These are also best stored in quart-sized freezer bags.

 Adobo is a Filipino spice that is mostly made up of garlic salt.
 If you need a substitution, garlic salt is the best one although I would use less.
 Adobo is inexpensive (less than $2 for a large bottle) and can be found with the Latino foods at most grocery stores.
 If you can’t find it, you can make a substitute.